Magma (character): Days of Future Past

 In an alternate version of the Days of Future Past future, a war between mutants and baseline humans, started by the latter, results in a mutant victory thanks to an alliance between Xavier's Institute and the Hellfire Club.
 Magma and Sunspot become the Chief Arbitrators of the Lords Cardinal, and create an idyllic state for mutants, while regular humans are left to fend for themselves.
 Mutants born to baseline humans are taken from their parents and those who oppose Magma and Sunspot are brainwashed by the Hellfire Club's agents.

 X-Men: The End

-Magma is seen fighting alongside the other X-Men against the Warskrulls who invade the mansion.
+In X-Men: The End, Magma is seen fighting alongside the other X-Men against the Warskrulls who invade the mansion.

 Ultimate Marvel

 Ultimate Magma is featured as a former mutant prisoner of Camp: Angel and joined Kitty Pryde's resistance in the Ultimate Marvel title, Ultimate Comics: X-Men.
 She is later seen as part of a re-formed X-Men team, looking to leave Manhattan because Galactus is attacking.
 However, the entire X-Men team is recruited by S.H.I.E.L.D. who need mainly Kitty, Magma is seen later defending Utopia against militia members.